Table of Contents

 Sometimes a kernel loads, but doesn’t work as expected.
 To test whether your installation was done correctly now type library(tidyverse) in the code cell and click on the run button to run the cell.
 If your R kernel works you should see something like the image below:

 To improve the experience of using R in JupyterLab, we will add keyboard shortcuts for inserting the common R operators <- and |>.
 Go to Settings -> Settings Editor.
 Then click JSON Settings Editor in the top right corner and click on Keyboard Shortcuts in the navigation panel to the left.
-You will see two panels, the right-most panel allows you to perform advanced modification of keyboards shortcuts in JupyterLab and it already contains quite a few shortcuts.
+You will see two panels, the right-most “User Preferences” panel allows you to perform advanced modification of keyboards shortcuts in JupyterLab.
+It should be empty.
 We’re going to add two more shortcuts, by pasting a text snippet just before the first existing shortcut.
-Go ahead and create a new line just after the line that says "shortcuts": [ and paste the following:

 {